Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 Team's Hideout
 ~~~~~~~~~~~~~~
-The hideouts are structures based on the villain teams from the Pokémon games, in the mod you can find three secret bases: Rocket, Magma and Aqua.
+The hideouts are structures based on the villain teams from the Pokémon games, in the mod you can find three secret bases: Team Rocket, Team Magma, and Team Aqua.
 The structures differ in their subterranean base, but have a similar top, which makes the structure more versatile when generated in the world.

 The Bases only appear in the **Biome: Plain**